Table of Contents

-How do you ensure effective performance operation for remote workforce or hybrid team?
+How do you ensure effective performance operations for remote workforce or hybrid teams?
 When a large pool of employees started working from home as a result of the global pandemic, leaders and HR brigades had to re-evaluate almost every aspect of the employee lifecycle.

-Communication for remote employees can be tricky, even with technology like email, Microsoft team, or Kanban tools.
-However it’s a vital skill for the 43% of U.S. workers who work remotely.
+Communication for remote employees can be tricky, even with technology like email, Microsoft Teams, or Kanban tools.
+However, it’s a vital skill for the 43% of U.S. workers who work remotely.
 It is also an essential skill that the managers need to learn.

 The secret behind achieving this is getting comfortable with technology.
 “From the ubiquitous email to how to have meetings, everything is mediated through technology,” said Kevin Eikenberry, co-founder of the Remote Leadership Institute in Indianapolis.
 “We have to figure out how we’re going to work together and what we can expect from each other,” he said.

 Remote work is here to stay, and it has increased by 115% over the last 10 years.
-This highlight management of remote workers as a skill every industry leader should learn.
+This highlights the management of remote workers as a skill every industry leader should learn.